AlexisYang/Item-Catelog/README.md

 * Access the url localhost:5000/

 ## What's' inside
+* The main page contains a column of listed categories, and a column of newly added items.
+There is a link for google sign in, which enables the access to create/update/delete items.

 ## Licience
 The content of this repository is licensed under [GPLv3](https://choosealicense.com/licenses/gpl-3.0/) licience.